EricGebhart/Particle_Board_REPL/README.md

 # Simple_Process_REPL runs 4 ways, and so does PBR.

-First, let's get a better name.
-Make sure that `/usr/bin/python/env` is in your _$PATH_

 Once you have some processes defined you can then run what you like in 4 different ways,w